 Director, Risk Management and Patient Safety

-Mr. Duke brings over 13 years of emergency department experience to BETA.
-From staff nurse to department manager, he has served in all capacities in the ED at both urban academic settings to smaller community hospitals.
-Dedicated to patient safety and quality care, Al is a contributor to the development of core competencies in emergency nursing in partnership with the Emergency Nurse Association and published on this work.
-He has also presented both locally and nationally on TeamSTEPPS, simulation and the use of Lean/Six Sigma strategies.
+Al Duke brings over 19 years of emergency department experience from staff nurse to department manager, he has served in all capacities in the ED at both urban academic settings to smaller community hospitals.
+In addition, Al has faculty appointments at Loma Linda University School of Medicine and School of Nursing, providing interdisciplinary education in Leadership and Statistics.
+Dedicated to patient safety and quality care, Al contributed to the development of core competencies in emergency nursing in partnership with the Emergency Nurse Association and published on this work.
+He has also presented both locally, nationally, and internationally on TeamSTEPPS, simulation, and the use of Lean/Six Sigma strategies.

 Al received his Bachelor of Science in Nursing at Loma Linda University and Masters in Business Administration from the University of Phoenix.
-Additional certifications include: Certified Emergency Nurse, Lean Six Sigma Black Belt and Master TeamSTEPPS Trainer.
+Additional certifications include Certified Emergency Nurse, Certified Professional in Healthcare Risk Management, Certified Professional in Patient Safety, Lean Six Sigma Black Belt, Master TeamSTEPPS Trainer, and continues to evolve in Just Culture and Human Factors concepts.

 Ms. Fritz is a Masters-prepared RN with clinical skills spanning over two decades of service across the continuum of care and possessing a wealth of ergonomics and education experience.
 She has built successful, data-driven employee safety programs such as Safe Patient Handling and Mobility (SPHM), Slip/Trip/Fall prevention and Ergonomics.
 Prior to BETA, she served as the California Regional Manager for Injury Prevention and Ergonomics for Providence St. Joseph Health where she was responsible for 11 acute care facilities, additional offsite skilled nursing facilities, and outpatient services departments including clinics, home health and hospice.